 |DS 907 Teaching, Publishing, and Dissemination of Knowledge||1||4|

 Course choices must be approved by the department liaison prior to registration each semester.
 The department liaison must also approve whether courses will be accepted as meeting the requirements for classification as major, minor, or research methodology courses.
-In the fall of the first year, all students are automatically registered for DS 906 Philosophy and Science of Research, unless their department liaison specifically requests otherwise.
-In the spring of their second year, all students are automatically registered for the DS 907 Teaching, Publishing, and Dissemination of Knowledge seminar, unless their department liaison specifically requests otherwise.
+In the fall of the first year, all students are automatically registered for DS 906 Philosophy and Science of Research.
+In the fall of their second year, all students are automatically registered for the DS 907 Teaching, Publishing, and Dissemination of Knowledge seminar.

 Research Methodology Courses

 Candidates are required to complete five courses in research methods and design.
 Students, with the advice and approval of department liaisons, will choose these courses.
-Courses may be taken at the School of Management or may be selected from appropriate courses offered in other disciplines at the University.
+Courses may be taken at the Questrom School of Business or may be selected from appropriate courses offered in other disciplines at the University.